BlissJS/Eggs/README.md

 # Eggs
-This is the First version of the BlissJS
+Bliss3D is the css animation library for 3D css features.